 Maritime workers who suffer from injuries sustained while working on or adjacent to U.S. waters can sue for compensation to cover medical care and vocational rehabilitation under the Longshore and Harbor Workers’ Compensation Act (LHWCA).
 Employees who also help in the building, repairing, loading, and unloading water vessels can seek compensation via the LHWCA.
 If a maritime worker dies from injuries sustained on the job, the LHWCA can also provide survivor benefits to their family.

 The LHWCA applies to marine workers who do not qualify as seamen, meaning you do not have to work directly onboard a ship.
 Longshore workers, ship repairers, ship-breakers, shipbuilders, and any employee who works in a traditional maritime job may be eligible for compensation under the LHWCA.
 This includes employees working on either navigable waters or adjoining regions like docks, piers, terminals, wharves, and areas used to load and unload water vessels.
-If you’re an injured Delcambre maritime worker, you have up to one year from the date of the accident to make your injury claim.
+If you’re an injured Delcambre maritime worker, you have up to two years from the date of the accident to make your injury claim.
 Additionally, if you do not report the injury to your employer immediately, you have up to 30 days to do so and still qualify for a claim under the LHWCA.

 The reassurance from Digger and his staff gave me that renewed hope that it’s going to be okay down the road.